-This course is aimed at preparing students for a real-world field situation by working with a native speaker of a language unfamiliar to them.
-The main goal of this course is to cover some aspects of central areas of language, e.g. phonology, lexicon, and grammar.
-The course will additionally concentrate on the practical use of technology in language documentation and demonstrate how it will be applied in linguistic analysis of an unfamiliar language, as well as on providing annotation (metadata) for recordings.
-It will be co-ordinated with other courses taught in the programme, in particular, “Technology in Language Documentation”, which will allow the incorporation of more advanced recording and elicitation techniques and achieve an overall better analysis of the studied language.
+This module is aimed at preparing students for a real-world field situation by working with a native speaker of a language unfamiliar to them.
+The main goal of this module is to cover some aspects of central areas of language, e.g. phonology, lexicon, and grammar.
+The module will additionally concentrate on the practical use of technology in language documentation and demonstrate how it will be applied in linguistic analysis of an unfamiliar language, as well as on providing annotation (metadata) for recordings.
+It will be co-ordinated with other modules taught in the programme, in particular, “Technology in Language Documentation”, which will allow the incorporation of more advanced recording and elicitation techniques and achieve an overall better analysis of the studied language.

 Method of assessment

 A critical assessment of audio-video recording techniques of 1500 to be submitted on Monday after the reading week in term 1(20%); analysis of data set of 1500 to be submitted on Monday after the reading week in term 2 (20%); research essay of 3000 words to be submitted on Monday of week 1 in term 3 (60%).

 - Abbi, Anvita, 2001.
 A manual of linguistic field work and structures of Indian languages.
 München: LINCOM EUROPA.

 - Himmelmann, Nikolaus P. 1998.
 Documentary and descriptive linguistics, Linguistics 36: 161-195.

 - Newman, Paul & Martha Ratliff (eds.)
 2001.
 Linguistic fieldwork.
 Cambridge, UK; New York, NY: Cambridge University Press.